 LANDRAY M. and HORBY P., (2020), New England Journal of Medicine

-Lopinavir-ritonavir in Hospitalised Patients with COVID-19 – a randomised, controlled, open-label, platform trial
+Lopinavir-ritonavir in patients admitted to hospital with COVID-19 (RECOVERY): a randomised, controlled, open-label, platform trial.